Teacher Subject Specialism Training (TSST): Physics

 They are designed to enable non-specialists either to take on physics teaching as an additional specialism or to retrain as a physics specialist teacher.
 In addition, they can support teachers who wish to return to the profession after a period away from the classroom.

-Northern Lights TSA has delivered this programme for the last three years, offered to participants as a series whole day and afternoon sessions.
-In 2017/18 it was hosted at John Smeaton Academy in Leeds, with participants guided through a sequence of lessons led by leading Educational Consultant and former Head of Science, Andrea Mapplebeck.
+Northern Lights TSA has delivered this programme for the last three years, with participants guided through a sequence of lessons led by leading Educational Consultant and former Head of Science, Andrea Mapplebeck.

 This course has been community approved by the Institute of Physics and exceeds the minimum specification outlined by the DfE.
 We have worked with our partners at Sheffield Hallam University to design this engaging course.
 In addition, with over ten years experience as part of the Science Learning Partnership we use the Impact Toolkit throughout the course to ensure maximum benefit for you, your pupils and your school.
 We will also support you in completing the Nationally Accredited STEM educators scheme through this course.

 Please download details of the 2018/19 TSST Physics course using the links on the right.

 |Designated Specialism:||Pedagogical Teaching – Practical Science – Physics teaching for specialists and non-specialists|